TTStudio-of-TTPeter/ThreadKiller/README.md

 ## LICENSE

-This project is under MIT-like License.
+This project is under [MIT-like License](https://github.com/TTStudio-of-TTPeter/TTPeter-s-MIT-like-License).
 BUT NO FREE PERMISSION FOR COMMERCIAL USES!

 Copyright (c) 2022 TTStudio-of-TTPeter

 ```
-MIT-like License
+MIT-like License (Simple Description)
-Unlike MIT license, you cannot sell the copies.
-But you still have other rights a MIT license will give.
+Unlike MIT license, commercial uses aren't allowed for free.
+But you still
+have other rights a MIT license will give.
-If you want to use commercially, sell only modified versions with at least 30% difference or contact through project's email to buy a MIT license.
-Otherwise, you should redistribute them for free.
+If you want to use commercially, sell only modified versions with at least
+30% difference or contact through project's email to buy a/an MIT license
+for any commerical use.
+Otherwise, you should distribute your products for
+free, without charging for anything.
 ```

 But you can **buy a MIT License** for **1 CNY** per month!
 And in `MIT Licensed List` of this Project there will be your name of yourself or your business for validation.
 (Entity Name)